-Legislation enacted in Maine in June 2021 required the Maine Public Utilities Commission (ME PUC) to conduct a request for proposals (RFP) for a transmission line from Northern Maine to ISO territory, and for Northern Maine renewable energy resources that will utilize the new transmission line.
+Legislation enacted in Maine in June 2021 required the Maine Public Utilities Commission (PUC) to conduct a request for proposals (RFP) for a transmission line from Northern Maine to ISO territory, and for northern Maine renewable energy resources that will utilize the new transmission line.
 The RFP was issued in November 2021 and conditionally selected both generation and transmission projects in November 2022.
-The selected projects are a ~100 mile, 1,200 MW, 345 kV double circuit transmission line from LS Power and a 1,000 MW King Pine wind project from Longroad Energy.
+The selected projects are a ~100 mile, 1,200 megawatt (MW), 345 kilovolt (kV) double circuit transmission line from LS Power and a 1,000 MW King Pine wind project from Longroad Energy.
 The commission initially delayed a final decision to await possible cost sharing opportunities.